cuff-links/mongo/tutorial/Build-Mongodb-From-Source.md

 Other basic requirements, independent of system, are to install [Git](http://git-scm.com/) and a recent 2.7.x version of [Python](https://www.python.org/).

-### Compiler Requirements

-To build MongoDB you must use one of the following minimum compiler versions:

--   Windows: Visual Studio 2015 (i.e. MSVC14) Update 3
--   Linux: GCC 5.4.0
--   OS X: Clang 3.4 of XCode 5

 ### System Specific Requirements

 Further requirements are system-dependent and for both SCons and running the tests: